string(19) "[Energy-Geothermal]"

 This Energy project fits under our Strategic Objective of Enabling Cleaner Energy.

-Specifically, the Phase 1 scoping review goals are:
+Specifically, the Phase 1 scoping review goals were:

 • Identification of priority areas for future desktop analysis and future exploration to support geothermal and CCUS development.